Alexander Mozhaysky: Biography

 Mozhaysky began work on a project to develop a heavier-than-air aircraft from 1876.

 Mozhaysky re-enlisted in the navy in 1879 and was granted the rank of captain, 1st class.
 He became an instructor at the Sea Cadet Corps.
-He was promoted to rear admiral in July 1882, but resigned shortly thereafter due to domestic reasons.
+He was promoted to rear admiral in July 1882, but resigned shortly thereafter for domestic reasons.
 Approximately in 1884 Mozhaysky's airplane made its first flight.
 His design relied upon a ramp rather than on engine power to generate sufficient speed for lift.
 The wing design of his craft lacked the curvature necessary to generate lift.
 While it is possible that Mozhaysky's wings slowed his monoplane's descent after launch from the ramp, the wings were unlikely ever to have provided sufficient lift for sustained flight unless used at angles of attack that would have been impractical, given the engines available to Mozhaysky.
 He also experimented with different angles of attack.

 Mozhaysky died on April 1, 1890, from pneumonia; his tomb is at the Smolensk Cemetery in Saint Petersburg.